kickstartDS/storyblok-starter/README.md

 - HTML lang
 - (robots.txt)
 - 404 / 500
-- initial branding seems broken currently, at least for Premium Starter.
+- TODO: check! initial branding seems broken currently, at least for Premium Starter.
 Maybe a consequence of failed merges with Lughausen repository
 - add general note that nothing here _needs_ to be done with Github and / or Netlify, and while some commands might change slightly... everything should be much the same no matter where you want to host
-- maybe add info about exit preview-URL, to preview / compare with published content... and to remove the cookie that might stick outside of the preview, too
-- move initial demo page to slug `/`?
 - add section pointing at and explaining DSA DS
-- mention mp4-requirement for premium (project has to be verified by Storyblok)
 - add note about initial initialization taking a while (without any feedback currently)

 ### Adding initial content